albill/albill.github.com/_posts/2005-06-02-self-improvement.markdown

 ---
+author: admin
+date: '2005-06-02 09:49:51'
 layout: post
+slug: self-improvement
+status: publish
 title: Self Improvement
-published: true
-meta: {}

-tags:
+wordpress_id: '470'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 <P>I use an RSS reader and actually read a shitload of blogs (yes, that's a technical term, like fuckwad).
 Most of the blogs fall into&nbsp;four categories:</P>
 <UL>